Canton Island: Canton's flora and fauna

 Canton has been described as being shaped like a large pork chop.
 From its northwest to southeast points is a distance of 14.5 km, while the land rim varies in width from 50–600 m and 1.5–7 m in elevation.
 The southeast corner of the island is known as "Pyramid Point."
 The sole entrances to the lagoon are on the west side, with the main channel exhibiting currents of 6–8 knot.
 The lagoon itself is filled with marine life, holding 153 different species of fish, including tuna, sharks, stingrays and eels.
 An unpaved road runs around the island, though its current state of repair is uncertain.
 Canton Island Airport (IATA: CIS, ICAO: PCIS) lies at the northwest corner of the island, but it currently lacks any commercial scheduled service.
 The World Port Index number of Canton Island is 56025.

 Much of Canton's land surface is bare coral, sparsely covered with herbs and low bunch grass; trees and bushes are found near the village site.
 According to Edwin H. Bryan's American Polynesia and the Hawaiian Chain, Canton possessed in 1941 a total of twelve native species of vegetation, including low herbs and bunch grass, a thick stand of Scaevola shrubs on the island's south side (2–3 m high), some Suriana maritima shrubs near the lagoon entrance, heliotrope (Heliotropium foertherianum) and kou (Cordia subcordata) trees, and coconut palms.
 Geoffrey Buddle of the New Zealand solar eclipse expedition of 1937 reported 23 bird species on Canton, together with Polynesian rats, lizards, hermit crabs and turtles.
 Two species of spiders were found on the island.

-There is no fresh water on Canton, which is a problem for settlers.
-Rainwater is caught in cisterns; Pan American had a large distillation plant on the island when it operated there during the 1940s and 50s.
+There is no fresh water on Canton except for rainwater caught in cisterns; Pan American World Airways had a large distillation plant on the island when it operated there during the 1940s and 1950s.
 Rainfall is sparse, averaging 8.71–35.97 in between 1938 and 1953, though later reports suggest a wetter climate in recent years.